architecture residential clark residence

 To create a warm and comfortable retirement home in the contemporary craftsman style on one level with easy accesibility.

-To take advantage of all available light with skylights and large window openings to the south sun exposure.
+To take advantage of all available light with skylights and large window openings to the southern sun exposure.

 It was essential to maintain easy access on this sloping site and many options were explored to achieve this goal.